Snakelocks anemone: Reproduction

-Relationship with other animals
+Ecology

 Several species of small animals regularly live in a symbiotic or commensal relationship with the snakelocks anemone, gaining protection from predators by residing among the venomous tentacles.
 These include the incognito (or anemone) goby (Gobius incognitus), the shrimp Periclimenes aegylios and the Leach's spider crab (Inachus phalangium).

 Human uses

 This species is widely consumed in southwestern Spain, in the Gulf of Cádiz region, as ortiguillas de mar (literally, "little sea nettles", because it has urticant properties before it is cooked), or simply ortiguillas.
 The whole animal is marinated in vinegar, coated in a tempura-like batter, and deep-fried in olive oil.
 Ortiguillas are offered in some coastal Andalusian restaurants as a delicacy.
-They are similar in appearance and texture to croquettes, but have a strong seafood taste.
-This anemone is also consumed in Sardinia, where it is deep fried in olive oil and known as orziadas.
+They are similar in appearance and texture to croquettes but have a strong seafood taste.
+This anemone is also consumed in Sardinia, where it is deep fried in olive oil and known as triads.

-It is becoming a popular aquarium pet, especially in Europe and readily adapts to aquaria.
+It is becoming a popular aquarium pet, especially in Europe, and readily adapts to aquaria.